How Experts Can Make Healthy Choices On The Road

 - Some sandwiches made of sprouted raw bread, greens and vegetables

-- Fruits or a fruit salad (without any juice)
+- Fruits or a fruit salad (without any juice or it may be confiscated by customs)

 - Crackers with a salad mixed with a dressing (if taking dehydrated food, drink more water)